rapid7/metasploit-framework/documentation/modules/auxiliary/dos/http/brother_debut_dos.md

 ## Vulnerable Application

-  Version <= 1.20 of the Debut embedded httpd web server are vulnerable, which are found on Brother printers.
+  Versions <= 1.20 of the Debut embedded httpd web server in use by Brother printers are vulnerable to denial of service via a crafted HTTP request.
+This module will render the printer unresponsive from requests for ~300 seconds.
+  This is thought to be caused by a single threaded web server which has a ~300 second timeout value.
+By sending a request with a content-length larger than the actual data, the server waits to receive the rest of the data, which doesn't happen until the timeout occurs.
+This DoS is for all services, not just http.

   This module was successfully tested against a Brother HL-L2380DW series.

   An nmap version scan of the vulnerable service should look similar to: